 [The] symbolic significance of the city is better understood in contrast with the “non-city” which surrounds it.
 The city versus nature contrast is one of the major symbolic contrasts in story forms for the city is the greatest overall symbol of mankind.
 Raymond Williams in The Country And The City notes that the country offers “the idea of a natural way of life: of peace, innocence, and simple virtue.”
 On the other hand, the city:

-Eva Ibbotson was well aware of this well-understood dichotomy evident throughout British children’s literature in particular in her middle grade novel The Beasts of Clawstone Castle, in which the adventures start when two children are sent from a nice part of London to stay for the summer in a castle in the country.
+Eva Ibbotson was aware of this well-understood dichotomy evident throughout British children’s literature in particular.
+In her middle grade novel The Beasts of Clawstone Castle, the adventures begin when two children are sent from a nice part of London to stay for the summer in a castle in the country.
 The parents decide to go to America, but there’s that pesky matter of the children:

 “We can’t possibly leave them,” said Mr Hamilton.